scritcash/scrit-whitepaper/scrit-whitepaper.md

 Scrit employs both blind and unlinkable as well as non-blind signature schemes.

-The non-blind signature schemes are used for user signatures to fullfil access control scripts as well as for DBC signatures in scenarios where unlinkability of transactions is not a requirement.
+The non-blind signature schemes are used for user signatures to fulfill access control scripts as well as for DBC signatures in scenarios where unlinkability of transactions is not a requirement.